EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Work/Productivity/The Organized Mind.md

 - “Social media isn’t journalism, it’s information.
 Journalism is what you do with it.”

-- Because the homeopatic industry is unregulated, figures are hard to come by, but The Economist estimates that it is a $ billion business worldwide.
+- Because the homeopatic industry is unregulated, figures are hard to come by, but The Economist estimates that it is a USD  billion business worldwide.
 Forty percent of Americans report using alternative medicines and therapies;

 - Pseudoscience often uses the terminology of science and observation but does not use the full rigor of controlled experiments and falsifiable hypotheses.